Financial Architecture: Modeling for Scrutiny and Scale

 Key Metrics and Benchmarks (2025-2026)

 To raise money, your numbers must match what investors expect today.
 The "growth at all costs" era is over.
-Now it's about "efficient growth," measured mainly by how much you burn to add each dollar of revenue.
+Now it is about "efficient growth," measured mainly by how much you burn to add each dollar of revenue.
+Understanding the specific benchmarks for your stage and sector is essential because investors compare you to every other deal they are evaluating.

 | Metric | Definition | Series A Target | Series B Target | AI Premium/Nuance |